DataDog/go-libddwaf/README.md

 - Since there is a stack switch between the Go code and the C code, usually the only C stacktrace you will ever get is from GDB
 - If a segfault happens during a call to the C code, the goroutine stacktrace which has done the call is the one annotated with `[syscall]`
 - [GoLand](https://www.jetbrains.com/go/) does not support `CGO_ENABLED=0` (as of June 2023)
 - Keep in mind that we fully escape the type system.
-If you send the wrong data it will segfault in the best cases but not always !
+If you send the wrong data it will segfault in the best cases but not always!
 - The structs in `ctypes.go` are here to reproduce the memory layout of the structs in `include/ddwaf.h` because pointers to these structs will be passed directly
 - Do not use `uintptr` as function arguments or results types, coming from `unsafe.Pointer` casts of Go values, because they escape the pointer analysis which can create wrongly optimized code and crash.
 Pointer arithmetic is of course necessary in such a library but must be kept in the same function scope.
-- GDB is available on arm64 but is not officially supported so it usually crashes pretty fast
+- GDB is available on arm64 but is not officially supported so it usually crashes pretty fast (as of June 2023)
 - No pointer to variables on the stack shall be sent to the C code because Go stacks can be moved during the C call.
 More on this [here](https://medium.com/@trinad536/escape-analysis-in-golang-fc81b78f3550)